 - oral presentations

-All students complete a final speaking project during the final week.
+All students complete a final speaking project during week three.

 OFF-CAMPUS COMMUNITY ACTIVITIES Classes are held off-campus two times during the session.
-Example community activities include museum visits, cultural events, historical downtown walking tour, Pearl Harbor visit, visit to a local business, etc. (Note: Students should plan to spend $25 or less on these required activities.)
+Example community activities include museum visits, cultural events, a Pearl Harbor visit, or a visit to a chocolate factory.
+(Note: Students should plan to spend up to $20 total on these required activities.)

-INTERCHANGE Students speak English with University of Hawai?i students through "Interchange" five times during the session.
-Teachers provide tasks connected to the curriculum, and sessions held in a casual atmosphere that encourages interaction.
+INTERCHANGE Students speak English with University of Hawai'i students through "Interchange" five times during the session.
+Teachers provide tasks connected to the curriculum, and sessions are held in a friendly atmosphere that encourages interaction.

-CULTURE WORKSHOP Once each session, a "kumu hula" (hula teacher) teaches students about one of the most beautiful and important aspects of Hawaiian culture, the Hawaiian hula.
-Students learn to dance a simple hula in just a couple of hours!
+HULA WORKSHOP Once each session, a "kumu hula" (hula teacher) teaches students about one of the most beautiful and important aspects of Hawaiian culture, the Hawaiian hula.
+Students learn to perform hula during the 2-hour workshop held at a halau (hula school) on campus.

-OPTIONAL EXCURSIONS Extracurricular excursions to popular sites and events are offered in the evenings or on weekends.
+OPTIONAL ACTIVITIES Three optional events are offered in the evenings or on weekends.
 Students receive detailed information about the activities soon after registering for the program.
-Activities and costs vary from session to session.
-Examples include Hawaiian luau and show, UH sports' event, hiking, zoo picnic & concert.
+Activities and costs vary with many events being free.
+Examples include whale watching, university basketball game, or sunset picnic.

-EVALUATION Each student receives an official Student Evaluation of performance and attendance.
-Upon request, and with student authorization, the program will provide a copy of the evaluation to a student's home university.
+EVALUATION Each student receives an official transcript of performance and attendance.
+Upon request, and with student authorization, the program will provide a copy of the transcript to a student's home university.

-CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a closing celebration and lunch.
-Students make speeches and provide fun entertainment.
-Students who meet performance and attendance requirements receive a University of Hawai?i certificate.
+CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a celebration and lunch.
+Students give speeches and may provide fun entertainment.
+Students who meet performance and attendance requirements receive a University of Hawai'i certificate.

 - 3-week NICE welcomes applicants from all countries.